jdavies/learning-library/oci-library/L100-LAB/Block_Volume/Block_Volume_HOL.md

     - **Gold Policy**: The gold policy includes daily incremental backups.
 These backups are retained for seven days.
 This policy also includes weekly incremental backups that run on Sunday and are retained for four weeks.
 Also includes monthly incremental backups, run on the first day of the month, retained for twelve months, and a full backup, run yearly on January 1st.
 Full backups are retained for five years.

 3. Leave the encryption and tags options as their default values and click on **Create Block Volume**.
-The volume will be ready to attach once its icon no longer lists it as **PROVISIONING** in the volume list.

    ![Creating step 1](media/Create1.png)

+   The volume will be begin the provisioning process.
+This process will only take a few seconds.
-   ![Block volume still provisioning](media/image002.png)
+   ![Block volume still provisioning](media/image002.png) The volume will be ready to attach once its icon turns green and its status changes to **AVAILABLE**.
    ![Block volume fully provisioned and ready for use](media/image003.png)

 ## Practice 2: Attaching a Block Volume to an instance